 This article explains how to load point clouds into Virtual Surveyor.
 Virtual Surveyor automatically converts the point clouds to a terrain during the loading process.

-- Set a coordinate system or units because .las/.laz files do not carry a coordinate system like GeoTIFF files do.
+- Set a coordinate system or units because .las/.laz files often do not contain a coordinate system like GeoTIFF files do.

-- Choose whether you want an elevation terrain (DSM), an image terrain (orthophoto), or both.
+- Choose whether you want an Elevation Terrain, an Image Terrain, or both.

-- Go to File and click New to create a new (empty) project.
+- Go to File and click New to create a New Project.

 - Drag & drop the point cloud file(s).
-Virtual Surveyor analyzes the point cloud first.
+Virtual Surveyor analyzes the point cloud.